 Direct measurements of the Hubble constant disagree with predictions from ΛCDM based on measurements of the cosmic microwave background radiation.
 The tension is forcing cosmologists to question every aspect of the ΛCDM model.

-This webpage provides two Cosmology Calculators: one for the ΛCDM model, the other for a Static Universe cosmology in which a Tired-Light mechanism produces the cosmological redshift.
+This webpage provides two Cosmology Calculators: one for the ΛCDM model, the other for a Non-Expanding Universe cosmology in which a Tired-Light mechanism produces the cosmological redshift.
 Enter values and the results will appear immediately.

 The size evolution of star-forming galaxies follows the power law:

 The Tolman test for expansion predicts a surface brightness <SB> that decreases as (1 + z)4.
 The luminosity evolution of galaxies produces the Tolman signal